Sergiu Nicolaescu: Film director, writer and actor

-Nicolaescu was considered during his lifetime, as he is now, the most popular, loved and prolific Romanian movie director.
-His overwhelming film career spanning 55 years, leaves us today his legacy of some 60 movies, for the making of which he used to act at times, simultaneously, as film director, as an actor, and the writer/screenplayer.
-In his native Romania he is remembered as a superstar for his patriotism, the high praise he gained as a film director, and his charismatic and strong personality.
+Nicolaescu was considered one of Romania's most prominent and prolific film directors.
+During his film career spanning 55 years, he was involved in the creation of around 60 movies, often simultaneously serving as a film director, as an actor, and the writer/screenplayer.
+In Romania, he is remembered for his contributions to the national film industry, his historical and patriotic-themed productions, and his distinctive public presence.

 Nicolaescu's debut as a director was in 1962 with the short film Scoicile nu au vorbit niciodată (Shells Have Never Spoken).
 His first feature film was the 1967 French-Romanian co-production Dacii (Les Guerriers).
 The film was entered into the 5th Moscow International Film Festival.
 Nicolaescu continued his film-making career by both directing a large number of movies and starring in many of his own films.
 His 1971 film Mihai Viteazul was entered into the 7th Moscow International Film Festival.
 As an anecdotal detail, in Steven Spielberg's E.T.
 The Extraterrestrial (original version only), the young boy Elliott watches this movie on TV – Mihai Viteazul in the US version – the scene with the battle of Calugareni.
 His 1976 film The Doom was entered into the 10th Moscow International Film Festival.